 To check your settings in Keyboard preferences, choose Apple menu > System Preferences, click Keyboard, then click Keyboard.

-Use the Touch Bar: If your Mac has a Touch Bar, and you customized the Control Strip by adding the Input Sources button , the Handwriting button , or both, tap the button, then tap the input source you want to use.
-See Customize the Touch Bar.
+Use the Touch Bar: If your Mac has a Touch Bar and you customised the Control Strip by adding the Input Sources button , the Handwriting button , or both, tap the button, then tap the input source you want to use.
+See Customise the Touch Bar.